 Who Pays Closing Costs on a Conventional Loan?

 On a conventional purchase loan, the buyer is responsible for their closing costs.
-These include an appraisal, title work, closing, lender fees, credit report, first year of insurance, escrow set up, etc. Although, conventional loans do allow the seller to contribute towards the buyer’s closing costs up to certain limits.
+These include an appraisal, title work, closing, lender fees, credit report, the first year of insurance, escrow set up, etc. Although, conventional loans do allow the seller to contribute towards the buyer’s closing costs up to certain limits.

 Conventional Primary or Secondary Residence Seller Paid Costs Limits: